Edited by: Keri Stooksbury

 You’ve likely heard of a travel visa before, but if you’re like most people, the phrase either overwhelmed or confused you!
 Who wants to think about government requirements when planning a well-deserved vacation anyway?

-Then again, perhaps you haven’t heard it referred to as a “travel visa,” because you’ve heard about one of the two main overall types of visas, or one of the four sub-types.
+Then again, perhaps you haven’t heard it referred to as a “travel visa” because you’ve heard about 1 of the 2 main overall types of visas or 1 of the 4 sub-types.

 We know this all sounds baffling, but it does not have to be!

-In this series of articles, we’ll help you learn everything you need to know about travel visa requirements and getting them sorted out for your upcoming trips!
+In this series of articles, we’ll help you learn everything you need to know about travel visa requirements and how to get them sorted out for your upcoming trips!